JuliaGraphs/MultilayerGraphs.jl/proposal/proposal.md

 Lightning talk (10 minutes).

-Pretty flexible: it can be changed during the review process.
+Pretty flexible: it can be changed during the review process either by authors' or reviewers' choice.

 ## Track